chrisseaton/yeomanry-handbook/notes/cheshire-yeomanry/boer-war/outline.md

 # Phases

-## Suppression of the rebellion in the north-western ditrict of Cape Colony
+## Suppression of the rebellion in the north-western district of Cape Colony

 ## Pursuit of Generals Hertzog and Brand